Lawsuit accuses Marilyn Manson of sexually assaulting underage girl multiple times

 The complaint also listed Manson’s former label companies as defendants in the lawsuit, alleging that they knew that the artist was targeting underage girls and aided him in doing so.
 The complaint also said the labels “knowingly, intentionally, willfully, deliberately, and recklessly fostered a pervasive and hostile environment for the purpose of financial gain that utterly disregarded the rights and safety of the band’s young fans.”

-“Upon information and belief, Defendants Interscope and Nothing Records were ware of Defendant Warner’s practice of sexually assaulting minors, and aided and abetted such behavior,” the complaint stated.
+“Upon information and belief, Defendants Interscope and Nothing Records were aware of Defendant Warner’s practice of sexually assaulting minors, and aided and abetted such behavior,” the complaint stated.

 “As a result of Brian Warner’s sexual abuse and assault, enabled and encouraged by Defendants Interscope and Nothing Records, Plaintiff has suffered severe emotional, physical and psychological distress, including shame, and guilt, economic loss, economic capacity and emotional loss,” the complaint continued.